byrneta/collegehockey-led-nhl-scoreboard/README.md

 Work in progress fork of the awesome [rpi-led-nhl-scoreboard](https://github.com/gidger/rpi-led-nhl-scoreboard) which was inspired by [nhl-led-scoreboard](https://github.com/riffnshred/nhl-led-scoreboard).

 Display live NCAA Men's Ice Hockey game scores, start times, etc. on a LED matrix driven by a Raspberry Pi.
 Makes use of the unofficial NCAA API for all game information.
-Displays the current day's games unless it is before 10:00 AM local time, when it will display the previous night's outcomes.
+Displays the current day's games unless it is before 12:00 PM local time, when it will display the previous night's outcomes.

 ![Example](https://github.com/byrneta/collegehockey-led-scoreboard/blob/main/examples/scoreboard.gif)